15th Annual June SoundHealing Retreat Intensive

 Delving into acoustic subtleties and Silvia’s refined melodiousness, we’ll explore the ecstatic, the shamanic, and the contemplative energy of the voice through the cosmic beauty of the Icaros, Afro-Brazilian Orixà invocations, and the Ragas of India.
 The music-making will be accompanied by indigenous instruments, Crystal Tone bowls, and amazing new ways to play with the harmonic resonance of the sruti box.
 (Silvia is the foremost music psychotherapist who introduced the sruti box to the field, including Nada yoga and sound healing in the early 80s).

-This session is designed with an emphasis on the mystical experience of sound.
-Through this liberating approach, the Voice becomes a conduit to enhance the sensibility of the subtle in the body and the mind, expanding conscious states, and reconnecting with the human’s intrinsic blueprint of joy and devotion, along with the spiritual engagement that follows.
+This session emphasizes the mystical experience of using the voice as tone magic, offering a unique opportunity to expand your vocal horizons and tap into the profound healing power of sound.
+Through this liberating approach, the voice becomes a conduit to enhance the sensibility of the Subtle in the body and the mind and reconnect with the human’s intrinsic blueprint of joy.

 Learn more